Azure/communication-ui-library/packages/calling-component-bindings/review/stable/calling-component-bindings.api.md

 import { ActiveErrorMessage } from '@internal/react-components';
 import { AreEqual } from '@internal/acs-ui-common';
 import { AudioDeviceInfo } from '@azure/communication-calling';
+import { BackgroundBlurConfig } from '@azure/communication-calling';
+import { BackgroundBlurEffect } from '@azure/communication-calling';
+import { BackgroundReplacementConfig } from '@azure/communication-calling';
+import { BackgroundReplacementEffect } from '@azure/communication-calling';
 import { Call } from '@azure/communication-calling';
 import { CallAgent } from '@azure/communication-calling';
 import { CallClientState } from '@internal/calling-stateful-client';